-- new_out_connection/3/5 one of these operations is called when a client application calls an object residing on remote ORB.
-If an interceptor exports both versions, arity 3 and 5, which operation that will be invoked is Orber internal. - new_in_connection/3/5 one of these operations is invoked when a client side ORB tries to set up a connection to the target ORB.
-If an interceptor exports both versions, arity 3 and 5, which operation that will be invoked is Orber internal. - out_request/6 supplies all request data on the client side ORB. - out_request_encoded/6 similar to out_request but the request body is encode. - in_request_encoded/6 after a new request arrives at the target ORB the request data is passed to the inteceptor in encoded format. - in_request/6 prior to invoking the operation on the target object, the interceptor in_request is called.
+- new_out_connection/3 this operation is called when a client application calls an object residing on remote ORB. - new_in_connection/3 invoked when a client side ORB tries to set up a connection to the target ORB. - out_request/6 supplies all request data on the client side ORB. - out_request_encoded/6 similar to out_request but the request body is encode. - in_request_encoded/6 after a new request arrives at the target ORB the request data is passed to the inteceptor in encoded format. - in_request/6 prior to invoking the operation on the target object, the interceptor in_request is called. - out_reply/6 after the target object replied the out_reply operation is called with the result of the object invocation. - out_reply_encoded/6 before sending a reply back to the client side ORB this operation is called with the result in encoded format.

-- out_reply/6 after the target object replied the out_reply operation is called with the result of the object invocation. - out_reply_encoded/6 before sending a reply back to the client side ORB this operation is called with the result in encoded format. - in_reply_encoded/6 after the client side ORB receives a reply this function is called with the reply in encoded format. - in_reply/6 before delivering the reply to the client this operation is invoked. - closed_in_connection/1 when a connection is terminated on the client side this function is called. - closed_out_connection/1 if an outgoing connection is terminated this operation will be invoked.
+- in_reply_encoded/6 after the client side ORB receives a reply this function is called with the reply in encoded format. - in_reply/6 before delivering the reply to the client this operation is invoked. - closed_in_connection/1 when a connection is terminated on the client side this function is called. - closed_out_connection/1 if an outgoing connection is terminated this operation will be invoked.